-Residential span tables for 2x10s, 24” on-center, show a max. span of 11 ft.
+Residential span tables for 2x10s, 24” on-center, with a maximum deflection of L/360, show a max. span of 11 ft.
 6 in. for No.1/No. 2 SPF or 12 ft.
 3 in. for hem-fir.
 With Select Structural grades, you could span up to 13 ft.
 8 in. for SPF and 14 ft.
 0 in. for hem-fir, but these grades are less commonly used.

 To stiffen the floor, you would need to remove the drywall and beef up the framing from below.
 Since adding additional joists (or sistering the existing joists) would be impractical, you could improve the stiffness somewhat by adding solid blocking every couple of feet.